Australia: member of the United Nations Human Rights Council 2018-2020

 On 23 September 2019, Australia delivered a joint statement on human rights in Saudi Arabia on behalf of 25 countries at the 42nd Human Rights Council session in Geneva.

-This statement reiterated concerns which had been expressed by Foreign Minister Payne in her statement to the High-Level Segment at the 40th HRC session on 25 February 2019.
+This statement reiterated concerns which had been expressed by former Foreign Minister Payne in her statement to the High-Level Segment at the 40th HRC session on 25 February 2019.

 Statement on Abolition of the Death Penalty